 Josh Huene: Yeah, I think this was the first pregnancy that she actually had concern, you know, being a …

-Jim: So, you felt it as husband and dad.
+Jim: So, you felt it as … as husband and dad.

 Josh: I did and I certainly dismissed it as, you know, three kids under 5.
 Like, oh, we’re gonna be okay, you know, kinda steady the ship, you know, everything’s gonna be normal and you know, stay as positive as you can.
 But in looking back at that situation, we had lots of ultrasounds early on, you know.
 Typically when you’re first diagnosed with, you know, being pregnant and we got the early pictures.
 I call ‘em “monkey pictures.”
 They look like little babies, you know.
 (Laughter) And so, we’d put ‘em on the frig and you know, Laura would just wonder, you know, did that look right?
 And I’d always [say], “Oh, we’re fine; we’re fine, honey.
 It’s okay.”
 And I think it was just the normal husband, you know, reassuring.

-And even going into that major ultrasound, we're gettin' ready to leave town the week later, so we have to hurry up and get this done and we had a sitter for the kids.
-We had to hurry up and go to this doctor's appointment and hurry up and get it over with and just make sure everything was okay.
-But in hindsight, we did.
-I don't know if it's mother's intuition, call it what you will, but Laura felt like there's somethin' wasn't right about it.
+And going into … even going into that major ultrasound, we’re gettin’ ready to leave town the week later, so we have to hurry up and get this done and we had a sitter for the kids.
+We had to hurry up and go to this doctor’s appointment and hurry up and get it over with and just make sure everything was okay.
+But in hindsight, we … we did.
+There was … I don’t know if its mother’s intuition, call it what you will, but we just … Laura felt like there’s somethin’, wasn’t … there’s something wasn’t right about it and …

 Laura: Well, and I think that speaks to that beautiful bond between a mother and her baby, like whether or not it was something that I was really ready to admit, that there could be something wrong, it’s that bond that is there from the very, very beginning.